mosabami/enterprise-scale-aks-levelup/steps/deployment/README.md

 ## Deploy Postgres and create images

 Now that you have completed creating the main Azure resources, the next step is to create postgres database and setup the virtual machine you will use to deploy the workload.
-The virtual machine deployed during the setup hub step will be used because we are deploying onto a private cluster using keyvault and ACR that can only be accessed from within the same or peered virtual network.

 1. Deploy postgress database into your landing zone using the instructions [here](./portgress-resource-deployment/README.md).
 Make the password "12345ASDf" and username postgres